TritonDataCenter/java-manta/FAQ.md

 zone.

-5. On the machine from which you want to run the `java-manta` client, edit `/etc/hosts` to add an entry mapping the Manta IP address to the Manta CN - for
+5. On the machine from which you want to run the `java-manta` client, edit `/etc/hosts` to add an entry mapping the Manta IP address to the Manta CN you just retrieved - for example, if the CN is `CN=manta.virtual.example.com` and the Manta front-door IP address is `10.99.99.5`, `/etc/hosts` should have an entry that looks like:
-example:
 ```
 10.99.99.5 manta.virtual.example.com
 ```

+6. Convert the certificate to x509 format:
+`openssl x509 -in /tmp/manta-ssl.crt -out /tmp/manta-ssl.pem`

-6. Add the certificate to your Java installation's keystore - this is often found at `$JAVA_HOME/lib/security/cacerts` but can be customized.
+7. Add the converted certificate to your Java installation's keystore - this is often found at `$JAVA_HOME/lib/security/cacerts` but can be customized.
 To add the certificate, run:

 ```
 $JAVA_HOME/bin/keytool -import -alias "<ALIAS OF YOUR CHOICE>" \
--keystore $JAVA_HOME/lib/security/cacerts -file "/tmp/manta-ssl.crt"
+-keystore $JAVA_HOME/lib/security/cacerts -file "/tmp/manta-ssl.pem"
 ```

-7. Set `MANTA_URL` to be the CN you entered in `/etc/hosts`.
+8. Set `MANTA_URL` to be the CN you entered in `/etc/hosts`.
 You may also set these values as Java system properties rather than environment variables.
 You should now be able to connect to your Manta deployment from the `java-manta` client.